Burton Community Sports Hub's Story

 A renewable heat scheme based on ground source heat pump technology for underfloor heating and hot water for the new clubhouse and changing room.
 The system will also provide novel cooling for the gym.

-The result will be a low carbon facility which will be carbon zero by 2030 due to 100% renewable electricity in the UK and low operating costs providing a warm building for the community 7 days and nights a week.
+The result will be a low-carbon facility which will be carbon-zero by 2030 due to 100% renewable electricity in the UK and low operating costs providing a warm building for the community 7 days and nights a week.
 Burton Rugby Football Club needed a new ground with more than one pitch and outside the town centre, which was found and purchased by club members purchasing shares in 2007.

 Planning for the new ground was obtained and for the old ground in terms of retail use.
 The financial crash in 2008 occurred and it took nearly 10 years before interest in retail began to come back.
-The new ground was developed in terms of drainage pitches and new entrance and some parking in 2016-2019 will the mini juniors moving to the new ground in Portacabin-type facilities.
+The new ground was developed in terms of drainage pitches and a new entrance and some parking in 2016-2019 will the mini juniors moving to the new ground in Portacabin-type facilities.

 The design also had an air conditioning unit for the gym for cooling, this was removed and replaced with a novel approach using the ground loop exit from the heat pump as the cooling source.

-In summary the objective was clear, the funding was very tight and what was installed was robust technology which made operational sense.
-So far, it’s a great success and from 2021 to 2030 it will progress from 26% carbon to zero carbon for the whole complex's energy needs.
+In summary, the objective was clear, the funding was very tight and what was installed was robust technology which made operational sense.
+So far, it's a great success and from 2021 to 2030 it will progress from 26% carbon to zero carbon for the whole complex's energy needs.

 Could we have done more?
 Yes, but with more funding, but why waste funding when it does not provide a return?
 Energy funding needs to be channelled into technologies which are totally linked to the national goals.
-In our case all electrical power used in the most efficient manner with GSHP technology.
+In our case all electrical power is used in the most efficient manner with GSHP technology.